HectorCastelli/website/src/content/blog/your-spllit-backlog-is-failing-your-team.md

 ### 👍 Do: Allow teams to safely decide

 Allow teams to make decisions based on the information provided, without fearing for their jobs if they make a mistake.
-Foster [psychological safety](https://www.themuse.com/advice/effective-teams-psychological-safety-in-the-workplace), and make sure tha when things don't go as planned, you learn from the mistakes and move past them without assigning blame.
+Foster [psychological safety](https://www.themuse.com/advice/effective-teams-psychological-safety-in-the-workplace), and make sure that when things don't go as planned, you learn from the mistakes and move past them without assigning blame.

+## Revisiting our example

+In the example, the way priorities were communicated was not clear and the team implementing the changes was the one ultimately making the decision on which feature they would tackle first, without the necessary knowledge to do so.

+If the mitigating measures above were implemented, the conversations to determine priorities could have been closer to the optimal choice.

+When analyzing all initiatives together (like we did with the table of all the initiatives and their values), we would see that the most valuable piece was "In-store digital coupons".
+We would also notice that it requires the work for "Targeted emails" to be complete before it begins.

+The team picks "Targeted emails" first, to tackle the dependency of the most-valuable feature.
+This enables the business to deliver massive value in the next period.

+Since the priorities are clear and the team feels empowered to make a non-obvious choice: To minimize context changes and to avoid blocking, the team chooses to tackle "Time-based notifications" next.

+This means that in the next period, "In-store digital coupons" and "Store greeters" would be tackled together.
+This in theory also minimized cognitive load for the next cycle.